Data Centers in Kansas City

 Natural Disaster Risk

-Kansas City has a high natural disaster risk profile, with a FEMA National Risk Index score of 95.35 out of 100, as of September 2025.
-The risk is almost entirely driven by weather-related events, which modern data centers are engineered to withstand.
+Kansas City has a High natural disaster risk profile, with a FEMA National Risk Index score of 95.35 out of 100, as of September 2025.
+The primary risks are meteorological and include Tornado, Hail, Strong Wind, Ice Storms, and Riverine Flooding.
+The region's infrastructure is built to withstand these common weather events, and risks from earthquakes or coastal flooding are negligible.